kubos/kubos-vagrant/docker/README.md

 ## Setup
 ### Building the images
 to build the container run `docker build -t <name> .` while inside the folder for the container you want to build.
-You need to build kubos-dev first before any containers that rely on it.
+Images may be set up to depend on each other by name so using the name of the directory as the image name is recommended.

-Alternatively, just use the `build.sh` script to build all the containers
+Alternatively, just use the `build-sdk.sh` script to build the containers as necessary for the SDK.
+The process for building the CI image is very similar.

 ### Configuring the container